kqceeli/kqceeli.github.io/_pages/about.md

 Currently, I am a **Postdoctoral Fellow** in the Department of Civil and Environmental Engineering at [The Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/cee), working with Prof. [YIN Zhen-Yu](https://www.polyu.edu.hk/cee/people/academic-staff/prof-zhen-yu-yin).
 I earned my Ph.D. from Wuhan University in 2022 under the mentorship of Prof. [LIU Yong](https://scholar.google.com/citations?user=O6MLOGQAAAAJ&hl=zh-CN) and Prof. [LI Dian-Qing](https://scholar.google.com/citations?user=8mV4Gy4AAAAJ&hl=en).
 I was also a visiting Ph.D. student at the [National University of Singapore (NUS)](https://nus.edu.sg) under Prof. [LEE Fook-Hou](https://scholar.google.com/citations?user=hEHH6sYAAAAJ&hl=zh-CN&oi=sra), a Fellow of the Singapore Academy of Engineering.

-I have published **30+ journal papers** in leading international journals, including *Journal of Geotechnical and Geoenvironmental Engineering*, *Computers and Geotechnics*, *Canadian Geotechnical Journal*, *Acta Geotechnica*, *Computer Methods in Applied Mechanics and Engineering*, *Acta Materialia*, and *Archives of Computational Methods in Engineering*.
+I have published **40+ journal papers** in leading international journals, including *Journal of Geotechnical and Geoenvironmental Engineering*, *Computers and Geotechnics*, *Canadian Geotechnical Journal*, *Acta Geotechnica*, *Computer Methods in Applied Mechanics and Engineering*, *Acta Materialia*, and *Archives of Computational Methods in Engineering*.
 My work has received **1,500+ citations**, with an **h-index of 23** and **five ESI Highly Cited Papers**.

-My work is particularly recognized in the field of **artificial ground freezing (AGF)**, where I have developed advanced **thermo-hydro-mechanical (THM) models** for freezing processes in complex geological environments.
+My work is particularly recognized in the field of artificial ground freezing (AGF), where I have developed advanced thermo-hydro-mechanical (THM) models for freezing processes in complex geological environments.
 This research earned me the **2023 Hubei Provincial Science & Technology Progress Award**.

-I currently serve as an **Early-Career Editorial Panel Member** for the *European Journal of Soil Science* and am actively involved in journal reviewing, teaching, and student supervision.
+I currently serve as an Early-Career Editorial Panel Member for the European Journal of Soil Science and am actively involved in journal reviewing, teaching, and student supervision.

 ## Research Interests